Sosúa, Cabarete and the island of Hispaniola

 In nearby Puerto Plata, you are able to visit several amber and larimar museums, the fortress San Felipe built in the 16th century at the entrance of the Puerto Plata harbour as well as a botanic garden, located on top of Isabel de Torres Mountain to be reached by cable-car.

-Several shops in and around Sosúa can offer you the items, Dominican Republic is famous for: great rum, cigars, jewelry made of larimar and amber, paintings in the Taino style.
-For clothes and shoes at low price shop “MUN2” in Sosúa or “Tienda Jimenez” in Puerto Plata.
+Several shops in and around Sosúa can offer you the items, Dominican Republic is most famous for: great rum, cigars, jewelry made of larimar and amber, paintings in the Taino style.
+For clothes and shoes at low price, shop “MUN2” in Sosúa or “Tienda Jimenez” in Puerto Plata.

 Food, glorious Food

 Sosúa offers plenty of restaurants.
 The best place for local food can be found in a Dominican comedor (typical eating places), for example the one inside “Captain Bailee”-restaurant close to Banco Popular in El Batey.
 You can have lunch there for about USD 3.- It is open Monday to Saturday between 11AM and 1PM.